-Qualification criteria
+Qualification Criteria

-This specification describes the ESB Level 1 Certificate in ESOL International All Modes (B2), covering Speaking, Listening, Reading, Writing and Use of English.
-It is intended to support ESOL (English for Speakers of Other Languages) teachers and learners in the classroom and includes information on how the assessments will be conducted and the range of language to be assessed.
+This specification describes the ESB Level 1 Certificate in ESOL International All Modes (B2), covering speaking, listening, reading, writing and use of English.
+It is intended to support ESOL (English for speakers of other languages) teachers and learners in the classroom and includes information on how the assessments will be conducted and the range of language to be assessed.

-ESB Level 1 Certificate in ESOL International All Modes
+ESB Level 1 Certi ESB Level 1 Certificate in ESOL International All Modes

 CEFR Level B2

 Assessment method Paper-based tests - multiple choice completed on optical mark forms and externally marked and moderated.
 Writing tasks completed on paper in an answer booklet and externally marked and moderated.
-Speaking assessment conducted face-to-face with ESB trained oral examiners.
+Speaking assessment conducted face-to-face with ESB trained assessors/interlocutors.

 Regulation start date 1 st February 2008

 Qualification number 500/3647/6

 GLH/TQT 300 hours / 330 hours

 Age range Children from age 11 to adult learners